 - achieve and maintain high standards of housing management and effective tenant involvement

-- assist people in housing need to access social housing and to offer support to help vulnerable tenants to maintain their tenancy and independent living
+- assist people in housing need to access social housing

 - increase the environmental sustainability of our housing stock